The longest edge in discrete and continuous long-range percolation: Behavior of the longest edge

-\underline{Long-Range Percolation in a quadrant (dLRPq):} Let us define the quadrant $\QQd$ as We call \emph{directed long-range percolation in the quadrant model} the random graph with vertex set $\integer^d$ in which an oriented edge $(u,v)$ is independently drawn from $u\in \integer^d$ to $v\in u+ \QQd$ with probability $g(v-u)$, $u,v \in \integer^d$.
+\underline{Long-Range Percolation in a quadrant (dLRPq):} Let us define the quadrant $\QQd$ as We call \emph{directed long-range percolation in the quadrant model} the random graph with vertex set $V$ in which an oriented edge $(u,v)$ is independently drawn from $u\in V$ to $v\in u+ \QQd$ with probability $g(v-u)$, $u,v \in V$.
 We write $x \underset{q}{\rightarrow} y$ if there is an oriented edge from $x$ to $y$ in dLRPq.
-Once again, the random variables
+Once again, we define the maximum edge-length